Gaussian boson sampling with partial distinguishability: Results

 For GBS, partial distinguishability originates from imperfect input light where minor shifts in time or frequency is the origin of the distinguishability \cite{tichy_sampling_2015,renema_efficient_2018}.
 To characterize it, in our model all input light is initially indistinguishable.
-Before entering the interferometer, they go through a process where each photon has the probability of becoming a distinguishable photon.
+Before entering the interferometer, \bc{the photons go through a process where they have} the probability of becoming a distinguishable photon.
 These photons do not interfere with other photons during their propagation in the interferometer, but will be registered by the detectors at the output.
 In order to satisfy this assumption, we create an additional virtual mode for every port which has input light.
 The Gaussian state in each virtual mode is characterized as $ \boldsymbol{\rho}^{(m)}(\mathbf{V}^{(m)})$.
-Throughout the paper, the superscript $(m)$ is used to denote the quantities and parameters related to the distinguishable photons in the $m$th virtual mode and we let $m \in [1,M]$, while $m' \in [0,M]$ which includes the indistinguishable mode $m'=0$.
-These virtual modes are initially in vacuum states, $\mathbf{V}^{(m)} = \mathbf{I}_{2K}$, until they are fed with photons through the corresponding port from the indistinguishable mode.
+Throughout this paper, the superscript $(m)$ is used to denote the quantities and parameters related to the distinguishable photons in the $m$th virtual mode and we let $m \in [1,M]$. \bc{The superscript ${(0)}$ will be reserved for the indistinguishable mode.
+We will also use superscript ${(m')}$ with $m' \in [0,M]$ when including both indistinguishable and distinguishable cases.} These virtual modes are initially in vacuum states, $\mathbf{V}^{(m)} = \mathbf{I}_{2K}$, until they are fed with photons through the corresponding port from the indistinguishable mode.
 The transformation of photons from the indistinguishable mode to the virtual mode is characterized by the unitary operator:

 where $\hat{a}_m^{\dag}$ and $\hat{a}_m$ are the creation and annihilation operators of the $m$th port of the indistinguishable mode, $\hat{b}_m^{(m)\dag}$ and $\hat{b}_m^{(m)}$ are the creation and annihilation operators of the $m$th port of the $m$th virtual mode.
 Here, the subscript $m$ is to indicate which port.
 We define the indistinguishability efficiency as the probability of a photon not exchanged from the indistinguishable mode to the virtual modes, denoted as $\eta_\mathrm{ind}$.
 Under the effect of Eq.(\ref{unitaryOp}), it satisfies the relation: